madjugglers/pattern-book/03_four_person_patterns.md

 | **D**       |         |         |         | A       |         |         |         |         | A       |

 In this variation, the weavers move in a 5 count to the middle and a 4 count to the outsides.
+We also call this the 4-count-5-count weave.
+Notice the 3/2 feeder starts pass-self-pass-pass.
 The inverse works too, but is a bit harder.

 The variations with a 4-count or 3 of 4-count for the feeders don't work with the standard feed, but see the Iron Cross Weave, Spiral Weave or Twister Weave